Kuřim

 Kuřim (/cs/; Gurein) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 12,000 inhabitants.
-It is the most populated town of Brno-Country District.
+It has about 11,000 inhabitants, making it the most populous town of Brno-Country District.
+Kuřim was founded in the 13th century at the latest, but it became a town only in 1964.
+The town is known for the Kuřim Prison.

 Geography

 Kuřim is located about 12 km north of Brno.
 It lies mostly in the Bobrava Highlands, only the eastern part of the municipal territory extends into the Drahany Highlands.
 The highest point is the hill Kuřimská hora at 435 m above sea level.
 The town is situated at the confluence of streams Kuřimka and Luční potok.

 History

 The first written mention of Kuřim is from 1226, when King Ottokar I issued a charter about the payment of tithes to the Church of Saints Peter and Paul.
-The settlement was probably founded in the 12th century during the colonization by Přemyslids.
+The settlement was probably founded in the 12th century during the colonisation by Přemyslids.
 From 1464 to 1527, it was a property of Lords of Boskovice, then it was bought by the Nekeš family.
 From 1547, the village was owned by the city of Brno.
 In 1570, Kuřim was promoted to a market town, but later lost the title.
 During the Thirty Years' War, Kuřim was badly damaged several times by the Swedish army.
 It was again promoted to a market town in 1785.

 In 1964, Kuřim was promoted to a town.